WWE Rumors: Canceled ‘TLC’ Match To Take Place At ‘Royal Rumble’

 “We don’t need Bayley vs Lacey Evans on the Royal Rumble card.
 The idea was when it was pulled from the last card [TLC] that it would be added to the next card.
 Again, you know how Vince operates.
 Until it happens it hasn’t happened and he can change his mind until the very last minute.”

 One match is already confirmed for the Royal Rumble and it has Bray “The Fiend” Wyatt defending the WWE Universal Championship against Daniel Bryan.
-That title shot was earned on Friday Night SmackDown when Bryan defeated King Corbin and The Miz in a Triple Threat Match to determine a new number one contender.
+That title shot was earned on Friday Night SmackDown when Bryan defeated King Corbin and The Miz in a Triple Threat Match to determine a new No. 1 contender.